paul-bouscasse/paul-bouscasse.github.io/_pages/about.md

 <p style='text-align: justify;'>Fields: Macroeconomics, International Finance, Economic History</p>
 ---
 <p style='text-align: justify;'>Welcome!
-I hold a PhD in Economics from Columbia University.
-I will be a Research Associate at the University of Cambridge in 2022-23 and an Assistant Professor at Sciences Po from September 2023 on.</p>
+I am a Research Associate at the University of Cambridge and I will be an Assistant Professor at Sciences Po from September 2023 on.</p>